 Arabic speakers use one language for reading/writing and all formal communication, and another for their everyday speech.
 The first, “Modern Standard Arabic” (in Arabic fuṣḥa), is shared by Arabic speakers throughout the Arab world.
 It is the language of literature, much of the media, and of formal address.
 The second, “colloquial” or “spoken” Arabic (ʿāmiyya) differs from region to region, and consists of many very different dialects.

-The Arabic sequence at Carleton concentrates on the study of Modern Standard Arabic.
-Students will also be exposed to spoken Arabic (primarily in the Palestinian dialect).
-We currently offer 5 courses in Modern Standard Arabic, after which the students will be encouraged to enroll in one of the many Arabic programs in the Middle East.
+The Arabic sequence at Carleton concentrates on the study of Modern Standard Arabic, but we offer a course in spoken Levantine Arabic (the language of Syria/Palestine/Lebanon/Jordan) as well designed for our Intermediate learners.
+We currently offer a 6 course sequence in Modern Standard Arabic, after which the students will be encouraged to enroll in one of the many Arabic programs in the Middle East.